-The adopted Integrated Waste Management Plan (IWMP) guides waste management in Cederberg Municipality.
-The Municipality have a dedicated Waste Management Officer and have registered all waste sites on the Integrated Pollution and Waste Information System.
+The Integrated Waste Management Plan (IWMP) expired 2020.
+A new 5-year IWMP will be developed in the 2022/23 financial year.
+The IWMP guides waste management in Cederberg Municipality.
+The Municipality have a dedicated Waste Management Manager and have registered all waste sites on the Integrated Pollution and Waste Information System.
 The IWMP underlines the following principles of the National Waste Management Strategy: